opencontrol/freedonia-compliance/README.md

 compliance-masonry docs gitbook `FredRAMP-low`
 ```

+The `compliance-masonry get` command reads the `opencontrol.yaml` file and retrieves all the dependencies, even from other OpenControl repositories!

+The `compliance-masonry docs gitbook `FredRAMP-low` command generates a document of the components and standards matching the `FRedRAMP-Low` certification that is expressed in the `gitbook` format.

-At this point, you have generated a series of new `YAML` files representing your `SSP` inside of the `export` directory that has artfully combined data from the all other OpenControl `YAML` files.
+At this point, you have generated content for your `SSP` inside of the `export` directory that has artfully combined data from the all other OpenControl `YAML` files into a `gitbook`!

-Our next step is to turn the `YAML` files representing our SSP into something even more human readable.
+Our next step is to publish/deploy our `gitbook` content representing our SSP for shared human access.

-To make a PDF version at :
+To make a PDF version:

 ```
 cd exports && gitbook pdf ./ ./compliance.pdf